-Grants-in-Aid funds high quality research into the causes, prevention, diagnosis and treatment of cancer.
+Grants-in-Aid funds high quality research focused on discovering and improving prevention, detection, treatment, and care for people affected by cancer.
 We are committed to funding research projects tackling all cancer types to achieve our vision for a cancer-free future.

 2024 Key Dates